yochaigal/cairn/hacks/backgrounds/alchemist.md

 |5|**Betrayed**| You're pretty sure your mentor was slowly killing you with arsenic.
 Every once in a while you'll find yourself in a vomiting fit.
 You are rarely hungry any more and require rations only every 2 days.|
 |6|**Accident**| The last concoction you brewed resulted in a massive explosion, scarring you horribly.
 Most folk will look away from whatever you're up to.
 You can walk handle fire for small spurts without taking injury.|

 ## What Were You Able To Make Away With?
+Roll 1d6:

 ||                 ||
 | ---- | ---- |----|